SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Data Mapping](./img/Ex3_Data_Mapping_Before.png)

-1. Now, every column in the `TECHED_FLIGHT_TRIP_EARTHROUTES` table has been selected to supply data to the calculation view
+1. Now, every column in the `TECHED_FLIGHT_TRIP_EARTHROUTES` table has been selected to supply data to the projection

     ![Data Mapping](./img/Ex3_Data_Mapping_After.png)